christophe-rd/coringtreespotters/notes/mis/visualCrossDating.md

 **CAOV_12097_G_II**: outside is rotten.
 First ring is not 2024.
 Adjusted for -3 years so first measured ring is 2021.
 It fits a little better.
 But not great.

 **ACSA_689-2010_A_II**: verified and measurements are correct

+*as of 26 September, I checked that all twin cores kind of matched each other.
+The ones that couldn't get scanned are not done, so I'll have to subset for those ids and check the matches.*